JuliaTesting/Mocking.jl/README.md

 in `randdev`.
 No changes are required at the call site.

-But a
-We just need to write a testcase which allows us to demonstrate the reversing behaviour within the `randdev` function:
+We just need to write a testcase which allows us to demonstrate the reversing behaviour within the `randdev` function.
+This is done using the `@patch` macro, to define a patch, which is applied to a block of code using the `apply` function.
+As shown in the example below:

 ```julia
 using Mocking